Excellent

 What a RICS Level 3 Survey Covers

-A RICS Level 3 Building Survey, formerly known as a Full Structural Survey, represents the most comprehensive inspection available for residential properties.
-Our inspectors assess the entire structure, including walls, floors, ceilings, roofs, chimneys, windows, doors and the condition of any outbuildings.
-The survey examines the property's construction materials, the condition of load-bearing elements and identifies any signs of structural movement, dampness, rot or pest infestation.
-For older properties common throughout Barnstaple, particularly those built before 1900, this detailed inspection proves invaluable in understanding the true condition of the building.
+A RICS Level 3 Building Survey, formerly called a Full Structural Survey, is the most detailed inspection we carry out on residential property.
+Our inspectors look at the whole building, from walls, floors and ceilings to roofs, chimneys, windows, doors and any outbuildings.
+We also examine construction materials, load-bearing elements and signs of structural movement, dampness, rot or pest infestation.
+For older homes across Barnstaple, especially those built before 1900, that depth of inspection is often invaluable in understanding what shape the building is really in.

 Average Property Prices by Type in EX31